mrocklin/mrocklin.github.io/_sources/saas-gtm.md.txt

 Edit: Update
 ------------

-Currently we're hypothesizing that we want folks with an "extrovert engineer" profile, which we expect to come from a background sales/field engineering, customer success, or product management.
-This person would likely do the following starting out:
+Currently we're hypothesizing that we want a single strong performer who is comfortable doing the following activities starting out:

-1. Talk to lots of prospects, understand their pain and questions (technical, empathetic)
+1.  **Social**: Talk to lots of prospects, understand their pain and questions
+2.  **Technically Conversant**: need to be able to speak the language and empathize with our current highly technical users
-2. Ensure that we have good answers, and that we have good broadcast materials to answer those questions (good writer)
+2.  **Good Writer**: Ensure that we have good answers, and that we have good broadcast materials to answer those questions
-3. Try out a bunch of hacky growth experiments (creative and hungry)
+3.  **Creative and Hungry**: Try out a bunch of hacky experiments
-4. Follow up with prospects (organized)
+4.  **Organized**: Follow up with prospects
-5. Close relatively small deals (we've found that this is pretty easy once they're using the product, which has a generous free tier)
+5.  **Motivated**: Close relatively small deals (we've found that this is pretty easy once they're using the product, which has a generous free tier)

+Once this works they'll then need to hire people to do more of this, and empower them appropriately.
+This usually means that they're years but not decades into their career.

+We're guessing that this comes from one of a couple possible profiles:

+1.  **Extrovert engineer**: comes from a background sales/field engineering, customer success, or product management.
+They used to be highly technical, but are now as curious about building a sales and marketing motion as about core technology.
+2.  **Technical Inside Sales Leader**: they started out in inside sales for a related highly technical product (like Databricks).
+They succeeded by understanding and caring about their product.

 We want someone who is conversant in our space (ramp up time is too long here).
 They don't need to be a hardcore distributed systems engineer, but should, for